graphite-project/graphite-web/docs/tools.rst

 collectd
 --------
 `collectd`_ is a daemon which collects system performance statistics periodically and provides mechanisms to store the values in a variety of ways, including RRD.
-Jordan Sissel of Loggly wrote a neat tool (https://github.com/loggly/collectd-to-graphite) that allows collectd to send metrics to Graphite.
+To send collectd merics into carbon/graphite, use:

+- Jordan Sissel's node collectd-to-graphite_ proxy
+- Joe Miller's perl collectd-graphite_ plugin
+- Gregory Szorc's python collectd-carbon_ plugin

 Logster